-Let students know that they will be sharing what they thought was the best thing about the first day of school.
-Do a quick review of yesterday and brainstorm some of the possibilities.
+In-Person Virtual Today, each person is going to share one best thing about the first day of school.
+Do a quick review of yesterday and all the possibilities.
 Have students show a thumbs up when they are ready to share.
 Remind students it is OK to repeat what someone else said.
 If they need more time, they can pass and you'll come back to them.
 Each person around the circle names one thing that they liked best about the first day.
-You can end with a focused question of "Who remembers?" based on categories of sharing: "Who remembers someone who thought the best thing was something we did in the morning?"
-Students can name those students who fit that category.

-Let students know that they will be sharing what they thought was the best thing about the first day of school.
-Do a quick review of yesterday and brainstorm some of the possibilities.
-Have students show a thumbs up on their screen when they are ready to share.
+You can end with a focused "Who remembers" question based on categories of sharing.
+For example, "Who remembers someone who liked Morning Meeting best?"
+Today each person is going to share one best thing about the first day of school.
+Do a quick review of yesterday and all the possibilities.
+Have students show a thumbs up when they are ready to share.
 Remind students it is OK to repeat what someone else said.
 If they need more time, they can pass and you'll come back to them.

-Post the sharing order so that students will be prepared to share one thing that they liked best about the first day when it is their turn.
-You can end with a focused question of "What did we have in common?"
-Ask for student volunteers to share a common category they noticed.
-If students fit that category, they can do jazz hands or give a thumbs up.
+As you say each stu- dent's name, they say one thing that they liked best about the first day.
+You can end with a fo- cused question of "What do we have in common?"
+Ask for student volunteers to share a category they noticed.
+If students fit that category, they can do jazz hands or put a thumb up.